-- Improving and reforming the referral system to establish minimum joint referral protocols. - Improving information sharing systems. - Training for all NGOs and government frontline workers in areas covering referral protocols, cultural Competence (beyond just ethnicity) customer service standards, dealing with complex clients and partnership working. - Increasing accountability and transparency by requiring all government departments to issues contact reference numbers for each occasion of contact as well as establishing tracking systems for client feedback, complaints and compliments with appropriate KPI's.
+- Improve and reforming the referral system to establish minimum joint referral protocols. - Improve information sharing systems. - Provide training for all NGOs and government frontline workers in areas covering referral protocols, cultural Competence (beyond just ethnicity) customer service standards, skills for dealing with clients who have multifaceted challenges and partnership working. - Increase accountability and transparency by requiring all government departments to issue contact reference numbers for each occasion of contact as well as establishing tracking systems for client feedback, complaints and compliments with appropriate KPI's.

-5. Conclusion
+Conclusion

 This report has brought to light a range of gaps in human services in the Waterloo and Redfern area.
-The findings, comprised of interviews and focus groups with social housing residents and agencies, both government and non-government, has revealed three areas where these gaps are most pertinent.
+The findings comprised of interviews and focus groups with social housing residents and agencies, has revealed three areas where these gaps are most pertinent.